daniel-lanciana/tech-interview-cheat-sheet/README.md

   * **Good**.
 Ordered data.
   * **Bad**.
 Simplistic uses.
 * Hash `{}`
   * Collision can be handled by an array/list, or double-hashing.
-Implementations include table, tree or ?
+Implementations include set (no duplicates, allows null key), map (allows null keys and values) and table (synchronized, no null keys/values).
   * **Good**.
 Constant lookup (depending on hash collisions), dictionaries.
   * **Bad**.
 Unordered.
-* Heap
-  * Priority queue, constant min/max (one, not both) retrieval.
 * Bloom filter
   * Probabilistic data structure that allows a query on a set to return either "possibly in set" or "definitely not in set".

-### Graphs and Trees
+### Heirarchial (Graphs and Trees)

-Graphs are compised of Verticies (nodes) and Edges (connections) that can be directed (one-way) or undirected (bi-directional).
+Graphs are compised of verticies (nodes), edges (connections), branches and leaves.
+Can be directed (one-way) or undirected (bi-directional).
 Trees are a simply a type of graph.

-#### Data Structures
+#### Inputs

 * Adjacency matrix—multi-dimensional array representing each node and its relationship to other nodes.
 Constant lookup, lots of space (especially if few edges).
 * Adjacency list—objects pointing to each other.
 Harder to determine if an edge exists.